Trekking in Nepal

 A trek in Nepal is a special and rewarding mountain holiday.
 Nepal’s geographical conditions make for some of the most exciting and breathtaking trekking the world has to offer.
-Nepal is truly one of the worlds beautiful countries, not just in nature but in its culture and variety of ethnic groups inhabiting it.
+Nepal is truly one of the world’s beautiful countries, not just in nature but in its culture and variety of ethnic groups inhabiting it.
 Compared to trekking in other Himalayan countries like India and Pakistan, Nepal offers better serviced trekking routes, making trekking for you easy and comfortable for you.
-Though if you are not inclined to stay in teahouse and want a more wild experience there are limitless opportunities for camping and fully self supported remote trekking in Nepal.
+Though if you are not inclined to stay in the teahouse and want a more wild experience there are limitless opportunities for camping and fully self supported remote trekking in Nepal.

 It is not complicated or expensive to trek in Nepal.
 One of the biggest parts of your trekking experience is your guide.
 Your Nepali guide will be everything to you along the trek and for most people life long friendships are formed with their guides and the guide’s families.
-Nepal is a country of friendly people belonging to many different ethnic groups, each having their own variety of culture, religion, festivals and castes etc.
+Nepal is a country of friendly people belonging to many different ethnic groups, each having their own variety of cultures, religions, festivals and castes etc.